rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 <a name="6.21.2.1">6.21.2.1</a> A number and type of unit or subunit of a manifestation.

+## 6.21.3.Y.Y General rule

+<a name="6.21.3.1.Y.Y">6.21.3.1.Y.Y</a> Record the number of units and the type of unit of which a manifestation is composed.

 ## 6.21.4 Extent of manifestations of text

 ### 6.21.42 Manifestations in one physical unit